Arrow BOOK

 If symptoms do not improve or suggest an additional pain pathway, your consultant may discuss ganglion impar block, hypogastric plexus block, caudal epidural, medication optimisation, or multidisciplinary pelvic pain management.

-Please inform your consultant about blood thinners, allergies, diabetes, pregnancy, and recent infections.
-Avoid driving if numbness persists.
+Please inform your consultant about blood thinning medication, allergies, diabetes, pregnancy, and recent infection before treatment.
+Avoid driving if numbness persists after the procedure.

-Arrange a consultation to discuss whether a pudendal nerve block may help your symptoms.
+Arrange a consultation to discuss whether pudendal nerve block may help your symptoms.